WildZarek/42PiscineCyber/README.md

 #### ex03

 Last one.
-Now we have a little dictionary with words that could be part of the password.
+Now we have a little dictionary with words that could be part of the password.<br>
 We have the hash but we can't crack it without knowing the correct password to do that.
-Or maybe yes?
+Or maybe yes?<br>
 As seen in the subject of the exercise, we NEED to use `John The Ripper`.

-Again, in my campus we don't have this tool, I could try to install it from Github or use some Linux distro focused on Cybersecurity, like Kali Linux.
+Again, in my campus we don't have this tool, I could try to install it from Github<br>
+or use some Linux distro focused on Cybersecurity, like Kali Linux.

 First of all, I solved this because some other students gave me the hint about a website called [hashes.com](https://hashes.com/en/decrypt/hash)

 ![Cryptography Exercise 03](/.assets/img/gecko03_result.png)

-But to be honest, that is not the best way to solve this exercise because we SHOULD use the correct tool (as explained in the subject).
+But to be honest, that is not the best way to solve this exercise<br>
+because we SHOULD use the correct tool (as explained in the subject).

 So I installed Kali Linux as a VM and here is the result: